rowpacmal/madali/hardhat/contracts/GradingSystem.md

-# Documentation for GradingSystem Solidity Contract
+# Grading System Contract Documentation

 The **GradingSystem** contract is designed to manage grades for students and teachers within a decentralized education platform.